Han28900/ddnfusion/README.md

-# ddnfusion
-DDNFusion: A Hybrid Decomposition Dynamic Network for Infrared and Visible Image Fusion
+# DDNFusion: A Hybrid Decomposition Dynamic Network for Infrared and Visible Image Fusion

 # We sincerely appreciate your interest and support.
 The README will be further improved after acceptance.